Working Dissertation

 Biography

-Andi Gilker is a fourth-year Ph.D. student at the Cinema Studies Institute of the University of Toronto.
-Her dissertation project aims to analyze altered states through the prism of affect theory, experimental sound, and critical disability studies.
-Her doctoral research also highlights how institutional critique is crucial to marginalized practitioners of the experimental avant-garde.
-Andi’s other research interests include psychedelic cinema, addiction and trauma studies, mental health issues, and the trajectories of nightlife and underground subcultures.
+Andi Gilker is a Ph.D.
+Candidate at the Cinema Studies Institute of the University of Toronto.
+Her dissertation project begins where experimental sound technologies, analyzed through a critical disability studies framework, aid in conceptualizing the expanded temporalities of dysfluency.
+Her doctoral research also highlights how institutional critique is crucial to disabled and otherwise marginalized practitioners of the experimental avant-garde.
+Andi’s other research interests include psychedelic cinema, addiction and trauma studies, mental health, and the trajectories of nightlife and underground subcultures.

-“Stephen Lee Naish.
-Screen Captures: Film in the Age of Emergency” University of Toronto Quarterly, vol. 92, no. 3, 2023.
-Book Review. (forthcoming)
+- “Stephen Lee Naish.
+Screen Captures: Film in the Age of Emergency” in University of Toronto Quarterly, vol. 92, no. 3, 2023 (book review)

 Education